jokob-sk/NetAlertX/pialert/plugins/README.md

 The `params` array in the `config.json` is used to enable the user to change the parameters of the executed script.
 For example, the user wants to monitor a specific URL.

 ##### Example:

-Passing user defined settings to a command.
+Passing user-defined settings to a command.
 Let's say, you want to have a script, that is called with a user-defined parameter called `urls`:

 ```bash
 root@server# python3 /home/pi/pialert/pialert/plugins/website_monitor/script.py urls=https://google.com,https://duck.com